ziqbal/serpent/README.md

 # Serpent
-Serpent : A game of snake (Pygame on Raspberry Pi Workshops)
+A game of snake (Pygame on Raspberry Pi Workshops)